castelstack/castelstack-portfolio/README.md

 Create a .env.local file in the root of the project and add the following:
 Replace NEXT_PUBLIC_GIT_KEY with your own.

+For the most up-to-date information and documentation about the GitHub API, you can visit the GitHub Developer documentation at: [https://developer.github.com/v3/](https://developer.github.com/v3/).
+This documentation provides detailed information on how to interact with the GitHub API and what endpoints are available.

 ```bash
 NEXT_PUBLIC_GIT_KEY="your-public-key"